venkataravuri/ai-ml-notes/prompt-engineering-resources.md

 Give the AI specific instructions on how to format the output, including the tone, style, length, tense, and point of view (first, second, or third person) you want it to write in.

 e.g., Be very helpful and motivating.
+Be polite.
+Be sarcastic and funny in your approach.

 ---